GitHub-AmanBhardwaj/PixelVault-Steganographer/README.md

 ## **Note:**
 To use Metadata-Steganographer, run the app.py script.
 For pixel-based steganography, substitute the encode and decode functions in app.py with those found in pixel.py.
+- Pixel Based functions can take more time.

 ---